-Our new Part-Time Primary 3-7 course is a flexible, two-year training programme designed especially for people who have family commitments or need to work while training.
+Our Part-Time Primary course is a flexible, two-year training programme designed especially for people have a passion for teaching early years pupils but who may have family commitments or need to work while training.

-Our hybrid approach to learning combines traditional classroom experiences and digital course delivery.
+Our hybrid approach to learning combines traditional classroom experiences and digital course delivery, ensuring that you:

-Trainees manage their time to meet course deadlines.
+- Can manage your time to meet course deadlines.

-Trainees follow a carefully designed plan to support their learning.
-The course is structured to make sure that Trainees take on classroom responsibility in a systematic manner.
-The programme will build your confidence, pedagogy and subject knowledge to give you the necessary skills to become an effective classroom practitioner.
+You will follow a carefully designed plan to support your learning.
+The course is structured to make sure that you take on classroom responsibility in a systematic manner, building your confidence, pedagogy and subject knowledge.

-A detailed calendar and handbook provide Trainees with all the information that they need to plan ahead.
+A detailed calendar and handbook provide you with all the information that you will need to plan ahead.
 Over the two years, you will have taught in at least two schools and in two key stages.
 We recommend that you stay in one school for each year of the programme.